Riz au Lait

 This is a timeless classic.
 In France, almost every mother has her own recipe, which will have been handed down through the generations and, of course, hers is always best.
 On its own it wonderful, but it's also delicious served with poached pears or peaches in vanilla syrup.

 |1700ml||Full fat milk (*1)|

-|150g||Short grain/pudding rice, washed in cold water and drained (*3)|
+|150g||Short grain/pudding rice, washed in cold water and drained (*2)|

-- Turn down to a gentle simmer and cook the rice for 30 minutes, stirring from time to time (5 minutes) During the last 5 minutes of the cooking, stir slowly to prevent the rice from sticking.
-At this stage it will be three quarters cooked.
+Put the milk, sugar, vanilla and rice into a large saucepan over a medium heat and bring to the boil.
+Turn down to a gentle simmer and cook for 30 minutes, stirring from time to time (*3).
+During the last 5 minutes, stir slowly and continuously to prevent the rice from sticking.
+At this stage it will be three-quarters cooked.

-Second cooking of the rice pudding in the oven
+To finish cooking in the oven

 While the rice is simmering, preheat the oven to 150°C/Gas 2.
 Pour the rice into the baking dish and bake for 30 minutes.
 Leave to stand in a warm place for 1–2 hours (*4).
 Sprinkle with icing sugar to serve.
 Or to caramelise and serve cold Allow the baked pudding to cool completely.
 Preheat the grill to high and sprinkle the caster sugar evenly over the surface of the pudding, using a sieve.
 Place under the grill for 2–3 minutes to caramelise, then leave to cool for 10 minutes before serving.

 Recipe from Kitchen Secrets by Raymond Blanc, published by Bloomsbury.